BACnet confuses a lot of folks and if you feel confused that's ok. We created this guide to solve that problem.

 There's a lot more to data models and we will dive deeper into this once we reach the section on BTL and BIBB's.

 BACnet also defines a communications protocol for the standard.
 Think of a protocol as the rules.
-Whereas the Data Model displays what color the stop signs must be the protocol defines where the stop signs go.
+Whereas the Data Model displays what color the stop signs must be, the BACnet protocol defines where the stop signs go.

-This article will largely be about the protocol aspects of BACnet.
+This guide will largely be about BACnet's protocol aspects.
 After all, the top two questions I get are how to integrate a BACnet system and how to troubleshoot one.

 By the end of this article, you will understand both.